LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

 Stepping the Simulation
 ```````````````````````

-Simulation stepping is driven by the agents' actions because there are no other
+The simulation is driven by the agents' actions because there are no other
-activities happening in this simulation.
-Thus, the MultiCorridor Simulation only
+dynamics.
+Thus, the MultiCorridor Simulation only concerns itself with processing
-concerns itself with processing the agents' actions at each step.
-For each agent,
-we'll capture the following cases:
+the agents' actions at each step.
+For each agent, we'll capture the following cases:

 * An agent attempts to move to a space that is unoccupied.
 * An agent attempts to move to a space that is already occupied.